 SECTION 8.
-When Management contemplates a mass bid for external candidates to fill entry-level series 1340 (Meteorologist) vacancies in field offices, they will, to the maximum extent possible, first consider advertising these positions as lateral transfer opportunities for status employees.
+When Management contemplates a mass bid for external candidates to fill entry-level series 1340 (Meteorologist) vacancies in field offices, they will, to the maximum extent possible, first consider advertising these positions as lateral transfer opportunities for status employees in accordance with the Employee Mobility and Criteria for PCS Benefits MOU dated April 8, 2022.